-BarCap poaches Morgan Stanley banker - sources
+Barcap poaches Morgan Stanley banker - sources

 Financial sponsor coverage bankers like Richards play a key role in winning mandates on private equity-backed investments, loans and IPO exits.
 Sponsor-backed exits have surged 77 percent this year in Asia to the highest level ever, recent Thomson Reuters data shows.

-Thomson Reuters data also shows private equity investments rising 38 percent year to date to hit $17.2 billion (10.6 billion pounds) in Asia.
+Thomson Reuters data also shows private equity investments rising 38 percent year to date to hit $17.2 billion in Asia.

 Private equity investing in China and India in particular is accelerating, and PE funds are also expanding teams as they look to invest a wall of capital already accumulated in the region.